benfred/py-spy/README.md

 be overridden by setting
 [```--cap-add SYS_PTRACE```](https://docs.docker.com/engine/security/seccomp/) when starting the docker container.

-Alternatively you can edit the docker-compose yaml file
+Alternatively, you can edit the docker-compose yaml file

 ```
 your_service: